davetodd/akshays-tomb/_drafts/chapter-1.md

 "And it might as well be my store.
 We'll call it <>."

 Akshay bowed.

-Eliza laughed and returned the bow
+Eliza stuck out her tongue and stepped off the Lady Beth.
+"I'll be back next month," she said.
+"After the tournament in Deignlann. <Surprise me>."